Seppli11/ZHAW-Summary/summaries/24FS/VC2/Computer Vision/NeRFs & Gaussian Splats.md

 A NeRFS neural network should be overfitted, since it should not generalise to other viewes, but return the same views again.

+A NeRFS neural network should be overfitted, since it should not generalise to other viewes, but return the same views again.

 # Gaussian Splats

 http://www.youtube.com/watch?v=VkIJbpdTujE&t=80